 #3.
 Deviled Egg Salad

 For this recipe, you need to mix large hard-boiled eggs with Tabasco sauce, chopped green onion, mustard, celery, and red bell pepper.
 Of course, you need to add black pepper and some salt along with mayonnaise.
 This salad is ideal for making sandwiches, but you can also eat it as a snack as it is.

 Can you Freeze Egg Salad?

-What if you want to prepare too much egg salad for the next few days for kids or husband?
+What if you want to prepare too much egg salad for the next few days for kids or your spouse?
 What if you wish to freeze it for a couple of days for weekly meals?
 You might be thinking that it would last long in good taste if you put it in the freezer instead of the refrigerator.
 But the reality is so far away from it.

 Understandably, It is difficult for working moms and jobholders to spare a lot of time in cooking due to busy schedules, and they always wonder ” if you can freeze egg salads”?
 Well, the simple answer is yes.
 The salad may have a short shelf life, but it can be preserved well.
 Mind that too much mayonnaise in the recipe may be a problem in freezing the salad because it will lose its creamy consistency once thawed.

-If you are concerned that frozen eggs would lose their texture, taste, and freshness, then I suggest you not to freeze your salads at all.
+If you are concerned that frozen eggs would lose their texture, taste, and freshness, then I suggest you not freeze your salads at all.
 It’s better to consume the salad right after you prepare it.
-It barely takes a few minutes to make an egg salad either for topping or sandwich, why to compromise on the quality of salad when you know it will lose its texture.
+It barely takes a few minutes to make an egg salad either for topping or sandwich, why compromise on the quality of salad when you know it will lose its texture.